botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 ##### Crontab

-This trigger will run the command at scheduled intervals using [Cron Job Scheduling](https://en.wikipedia.org/wiki/Cron).
-This allows for advanced specificity in scheduling execution, such as scheduling execution at 23:45 every Saturday.
+This trigger will run the command periodically using [Cron Syntax](https://en.wikipedia.org/wiki/Cron) to schedule runs.
+In contrast to interval triggers, which run a command with a fixed delay but unknown time, cron triggers can be made to execute periodically at fixed times, dates, and/or intervals.
+For instance, you could schedule execution for 23:45 every Saturday.

 When using an interval trigger, the custom command does not receive any user or member context.
 Thus, `{{ .User.ID }}` and similar templates will result in no value and member-dependent functions such as `addRoleID` will fail.